WrightonLabCSU/DRAM/README.md

 4) `-profile singularity_slurm`

-  This option will submit each individual DRAM2 process as its own SLURM job.
+  This option will submit each individual DRAM process as its own SLURM job.
 (See Wiki Resource Management for details) This option relies on the local systems Singularity to run the downloaded Singularity container.